The New GMAT Overview

 iv.
 Two-Part Analysis.

-Many questions require more than one response, and you will be able to have access to an online calculator with basic functions.
+Many questions require more than one response, and you can access an online calculator with basic functions.
 Because the questions are designed to test your ability to integrate data to solve complex problems, you must answer all responses to a question correctly; no partial credit will be given.